jfqd/kivitendo_rest_api/README.md

 # REST-API for kivitendo

-This project (will) add a REST-API to kivitendo.
-It is a work in progress :)
+This project aims to add a http-basic protected REST-API to kivitendo.

 ## Requirements